Posted on: 1 November 2018

 People want to leave the real world behind when they enter an immersive installation.
 However, we can’t just be dropped right into this new world, we need to be eased into it.
 There needs to be a progressive reveal of the world you are entering.
-Whether it’s crawling through a washing machine to get to an Alice and Wonderland type world or moving through a black hallway to a little 1902s speakeasy.
+Whether it’s crawling through a washing machine to get to an Alice and Wonderland-type world or moving through a black hallway to a little 1902s speakeasy.

 3. Attention to Detail

 This new world needs to feel authentic, not only does it need to wow you on a large scale, but it also needs depth.
-Smaller physical things that are interactive allow the audience to fully assimilate into their new reality.
+Smaller physical things that are interactive allowing the audience to fully assimilate into their new reality.

 4. Create Curiosity

-These experiences have levels built in to them.
+These experiences have levels built into them.
 The more you explore, the more you will discover.
 Touch something and it lights up; push on a door and it reveals a secret room.

 5. Controlled Crowds